 - Removal of gallstones or the entire gallbladder

-- Treatment and/or removal of fluid-filled cysts in the liver which may cause pain and weight loss
+- Treatment and/or removal of fluid-filled cysts in the liver

 - Treatment of pancreatic cancer

-Mastectomy - the complete removal of the entire breast(s) especially for those afflicted with multiple or large areas of ductal carcinoma.
-This procedure may also be recommended to remove the possibility of breast cancer occurrence.
+- Mastectomy: Complete removal of the entire breast(s), especially for those with multiple or large areas of ductal carcinoma.
+This procedure may also be recommended to reduce the possibility of breast cancer recurrence.

-Breast augmentation - performed to enhance the appearance of a woman's breast via implants over or under the pectoralis chest muscles.
+- Breast augmentation: Performed to enhance the appearance of a woman's breast via implants over or under the pectoralis chest muscles.

-Breast reduction - performed to reduce the volume and contour while preserving breast sensation and function.
+- Breast reduction: Performed to reduce the volume and contour while preserving breast sensation and function.
 This includes the removal of excess skin, fat and glandular tissue which may benefit those afflicted by neck and back pains and skin irritations.

 Some of these surgeries include:

-- Haemorrhoidectomy - removal of distended veins in the lower parts of the rectum and/or anus.
+- Haemorrhoidectomy: Removal of distended veins in the lower parts of the rectum and/or anus.
 Other methods may include lasers, stapling or rubber banding

 - Hepatobiliary (liver) disease - benign and malignant diseases of the biliary tract and liver, jaundice, pancreatitis and cholelithiasis